Off-label Drug Use: Is It Safe?

 - Ask about risks and benefits. —Ask your doctor if the drug has been approved for your condition and about the potential benefits and risks involved.

-- Talk to the pharmacist. —Sasich recommends that consumers ask the pharmacist to review the package insert with them before filling the prescription.
+- Talk to the pharmacist. —Consumers should ask the pharmacist to review the package insert with them before filling the prescription.

 - Do some research. —Use reputable sources to find information about your medication.
 Check for three things: whether your condition is an approved use, what the proper dose is, and what the proper duration of use is.
 You should also check if there are any known interactions with drugs you regularly take.

 - Inquire about other options. —If you are not comfortable with a drug that has not been approved by the FDA for your condition, tell your doctor.
-Ask why she thinks you need this particular drug and if there is a similar drug that has been approved that you can take.
+Ask why they think you need this particular drug and if there is a similar drug that has been approved that you can take.

 - Michael Woods, MD